The code of this tutorial has been tested against Eliom 5.

 [%%shared type messages = ((int * int * int) * int * (int * int) * (int * int)) [@@deriving json] ]

 We annotate the type declaration with [@@deriving json] to allow type-safe deserialization of this type.
 Eliom forces you to use this in order to avoid server crashes if a client sends corrupted data.
-This is defined using the ppx_deriving syntax extension.
+This is defined using a JSON plugin for ppx_deriving, which you need to install.
 You need to do that for each type of data sent by the client to the server.
 This annotation can only be added on types containing exclusively basic types, or other types annotated with [@@deriving json].

 Then we create an Eliom bus to broadcast drawing events to all client with the function Eliom_bus.create.
 This function take as parameter the type of values carried by the bus.

 To write draw commands into the bus, we just replace the function line in init_client by: